 Open source license compliance — in the container environment and beyond — starts with a comprehensive understanding of the licenses involved.
-But as we mentioned earlier, it can be tricky to uncover licenses for each layer of a container image because these layers are obscured during run-time.
+But, as we mentioned earlier, it can be tricky to uncover licenses for each layer of a container image because these layers can be obscured.

-- Using a tool like FOSSA — that offers container image license scanning and management — goes a long way toward helping organizations comply with container compliance requirements.
+- Using a tool like FOSSA — which offers container image license scanning and management — goes a long way toward helping organizations comply with container compliance requirements.

 FOSSA works by:

-- Surfacing detailed metadata information, including license text, copyright info, and compliance obligations
+- Surfacing detailed metadata, including license text, copyright info, and compliance obligations.

-Learn more about how FOSSA can help you manage license compliance in the container environment by getting in touch with one of our experts today.
+You can learn more about how FOSSA can help you manage license compliance in the container environment by getting in touch with our team today.

-Note: We on the FOSSA Editorial Team are not lawyers, so if you are seeking legal advice, we suggest you speak directly to a legal team that specializes in open source licensing.
+Note: We on the FOSSA Editorial Team are not lawyers, so if you are seeking legal advice, we suggest you speak directly to a lawyer that specializes in open source licensing.